Faitsu/Theodoros_Notebook_Obsidian/Journal on Theo's Experiences/Shipwrecked - Amakaru.md

 	- Proclaimed their beliefs that the Church of Salt isn't enough to save Eilanaat and would rather restart the world
 - We found the [[Leviathan of Amakaru]] dead as we were trying to find a town to seek help and find our captain, .
 The leviathan seemed to have died to the [[The Blight|Blight]], which has been affecting all the Leviathans
 	- There were a few [[Deepspeakers]] who were eating the corpse of the Leviathan and died shortly after.
+	- Groupmates seemed interested in taking parts of the dead leviathan
+- We traversed through a mine on the way to the Town of Amakaru.
+In the mine seemed to be a [[Lock]]

 - **Captain Sheera Arrendale**: Captain of the Voyagers.
 Has planned to organize the group.
 Kyrie seems to know her.